thuwarakeshm/python-eda/README.md

 ## Python EDA Illustration
 The creation of this EDA is explained in the Towards data science post [Python Exploratory Data Analysis](https://towardsdatascience.com/how-to-do-a-ton-of-analysis-in-the-blink-of-an-eye-16fa9affce06)

+Packaging and distribution of this CLI EDA tool using Poetry, is explained in [You Are Not Still Using Virtualenv, Are You?](https://towardsdatascience.com/poetry-to-complement-virtualenv-44088cc78fd1)

 For more interesting data science tactics please visit my [Medium profile](https://thuwarakesh.medium.com).